AzureAD/microsoft-authentication-library-for-js/extensions/docs/msal-node-extensions.md

 const serviceName = "test-msal-electron-service";
 const accountName = "test-msal-electron-account";
 const linuxPersistence = await LibSecretPersistence.create(cachePath, serviceName, accountName);
-// Pass the persistence to msal config's cachePlugin msalConfig.cache.cachePlugin = new PersistenceCachePlugin(linuxPersistence);
 // Use the persistence object to initialize an MSAL PublicClientApplication with cachePlugin const pca = new PublicClientApplication({
                 auth: {